ShawnShiSS/smart-coffee-machine/README.md

 * [Decouple Long-running Tasks from HTTP Request Processing — Using In-Memory Message Broker](https://shawn-shi.medium.com/rest-api-best-practices-decouple-long-running-tasks-from-http-request-processing-d6efde658cc7)
 * [Decouple Long-running Tasks from HTTP Request Processing — Using Azure Service Bus](https://shawn-shi.medium.com/decouple-long-running-tasks-from-http-request-processing-using-azure-service-bus-3a11605714ee)
 * [Decouple Long-running Tasks from HTTP Request Processing — Scalable Consumers](https://shawn-shi.medium.com/decouple-long-running-tasks-from-http-request-processing-scalable-consumers-380e24d662de)

+## Give a star
+:star: If you enjoy this project, or are using this project to start your exciting new project, or are just forking it to play, please give it a star.
+Much appreciated!
+Thanks! :star: